For American Indian and Alaska Native families looking for their next home, we have home buying assistance offered in-house.

-The Section 184 Indian Home Loan Program, designed by the US Department of Housing and Urban Development (HUD) to promote homeownership, can get you into a home with a low down payment, low interest rate, no mortgage insurance and flexible underwriting.
-Even with less-than-perfect credit, the HUD can be easier to qualify for than conventional home loans.
+The Section 184 Indian Home Loan Program, designed by the US Department of Housing and Urban Development (HUD) to promote homeownership, can get you into a home with a low down payment, low interest rate, no mortgage insurance, and flexible underwriting.
+Even with less-than-perfect credit, this HUD loan program can be easier to qualify for than conventional home loans.
 It's a great way to purchase or refinance a home.

 What Is It?

-Our Loan Officers and underwriters are familiar with the unique issues and circumstances that Native American families face when trying to get a mortgage.
+Our loan officers and underwriters are familiar with the unique issues and circumstances that Native American families face when trying to get a mortgage.
 Because of the unique status of Indian tribes, Native American homeownership is an underserved market.
-In reaction, Congress passed Section 184 to offer homeownership and housing rehabilitation for eligible Native American individuals within an approved state.
+In reaction to this, Congress passed Section 184 to offer homeownership and housing rehabilitation for eligible Native American individuals within an approved state.

 What Makes It Great?